outsinre/outsinre.github.com/_posts/2015-08-21-virtualbox.md

 11. $ VBoxManage storageattach WinXP --storagectl "IDE Controller" --port 1 --device 0 --type dvddrive --medium emptydrive

     Since *VBoxGuestAddtions* is installed.
 So unmount this ISO file.
 Other ISO files can also be mounted like step *6.6*.
+12. Folder share

+    First, set the folder that will be shared in *host*.
+Then in *guest*, mount the shared folder.
+    1. $ VBoxManage sharedfolder add WinXP --name "WLshare" --hostpath "/media/WLshare"
+    2. open Windows Explorer and look for it under "My Networking Places" -> "Entire Network" -> "VirtualBox Shared Folders" -> "\\Vboxsvr".
+By right-clicking on a shared folder and selecting "Map network drive" from the menu that pops up, you can assign a drive letter to that shared folder.
+If don't assign a drive letter, each time to access the shared, we have to find it under "\\Vboxsvr".
 12. Launch scripts.
     1. # ect /usr/local/sbin/vboxmodule